Lochanak284/EmotionAI---Multimodal-Human-Emotion-Detection-System/README.md

 ### At least one parameter must be provided.

+### Files Not Included in GitHub Repository
+Large model files (.safetensors, .pt, .h5, .bin) are not added due to GitHub size limitations (100MB) backend/models/ folder is excluded to avoid uploading heavy trained models Environment files (.env, backend/.env) are not included to protect sensitive data like API keys Any secret or configuration file containing credentials is excluded for security reasons

 ### Known Limitations
  Voice needs expressive speech
  Glass weared images misclassified as fear